michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 11. And when they had heard these things, he added to speak a parable; because he had drawn nigh to Urishlem, and they expected that in that hour would be revealed the kingdom of Aloha.

-12. And he said, A certain man of a noble houseBar tuhma raba, "A son of a great family." went into a distant country, to receive for himself a kingdom, and to return.
+12. And he said, A certain man of a noble house

-13. And he called his ten servants, and gave to them ten minin,The mani (Heb. maneh) is said to have been equal to sixty shekels, or nine pounds English. and said to them, Trade till I come.
+13. And he called his ten servants, and gave to them ten minin,

 14. But his citizens hated him, and sent messengers after him, saying, We are not willing that this should reign over us.